PimEyes used to identify anonymous porn stars

 Occurred: September 2023

-A 'digital peeping Tom' used PimEyes to identify the real names of anonymous porn stars whose films he had watched.
+A 'digital peeping Tom' used PimEyes to identify the real names of anonymous porn stars whose films he had watched, effectively eliminating the "professional firewall" for adult performers and allowing anyone with a screenshot to link anonymous performers to their real-world identities, social media, and families.

 According to an extract published in WIRED of journalist Kashmir Hill's book Your Face Belongs to Us, someone called 'David' 'was able to upload screenshots of women whose pornography he had watched and get photos of them from elsewhere on the web, a trail that sometimes led him to their legal names.'